 |Year 7+||External fellowships, departmental funding, or the student*||Student|

 * – More than 80 percent of Duke Ph.D. students in their sixth year and beyond obtain external fellowships or departmental funding to cover tuition and fees.
+Duke also provides sixth-year tuition scholarships to students who meet certain criteria.
 Departments differ in the financial support they provide to students in their sixth year and beyond.
 Prospective students should speak with their program’s director of graduate studies for details.

 Expectation for Students